ErajJaved/ErajJaved/README.md

 # Hi there 👋, I'm Eraj Javed

-💻 **Aspiring Data Scientist & ML Enthusiast** with interests in **Bioinformatics** and **Data Analysis**.
-I enjoy solving problems with Python, SQL, and Machine Learning, and I’m currently exploring AI-driven solutions in healthcare and research.
+💻 Bioinformatician with a strong focus on Computer Science & Data Science I bridge the gap between biology and computation, with a passion for applying algorithms, databases, and machine learning to solve real-world problems.

+🚀 What I Do

+🐍 Build software and pipelines in Python, SQL, and C++

+📊 Apply Machine Learning & Data Analysis for healthcare and research

+🧬 Work with bioinformatics databases & tools (NCBI, PDB, BLAST)

+⚙️ Explore AI-driven solutions for biology and beyond

+🌱 Currently Exploring

+Deepening my understanding of CS concepts & system design

+Building projects in ML, data pipelines, and bioinformatics

+Strengthening my portfolio with open-source contributions

+🎯 Goal

+To become a Data Scientist / ML Engineer who designs intelligent systems for healthcare, bioinformatics, and beyond.

 ---